keyan-m/cardano-account/README.md

 ### Deposits

-Currently, the contract allows anyone to add arbitrary tokens to an account's UTxO.
-However, this is flawed since it has the risk of "token dust attack," where the attacker can fill a UTxO with random tokens in order to make the UTxO so big such that it can not fit in any future transactions, consequently locking all its funds.

-Please read the [Compromises and Issues](#compromises-and-issues) section to learn how a more proper logic can be implemented.
+Currently, the contract allows anyone to increase the Lovelace count of any account UTxOs.
+Idealy, payments should be possible with any tokens, but this puts the UTxO at the risk of [token dust attack](https://plutonomicon/github.io/plutonomicon/vulnerabilities#utxo-value-size-spam-aka-token-dust-attack).

+One solution would be limiting the policy IDs an account is willing to accept, which expands this limit with consent of the account's owner.

 ### Withdrawals

 1. User types in their username and password, and the funds they want to withdraw
-2. System finds the UTxO by hashing the raw username (which is how it was stored in the first place)
+2. System hashes the raw username, drops its first byte (since the first byte is used to distinguish the list entry's and account's token names), and looks to find the UTxO which stores an NFT with this token name
 3. Ensures that double salt-and-hashing the raw password corresponds to the one stored on-chain
 4. And builds the transaction such that the redeemer contains first iteration of salt-and-hashing of the password

-## Future